Best Cold Weather Running Gear of 2024

 When is it too cold to run outside?
 Is it safe to run in cold weather?

-While as runners, we like to think of ourselves as tough and ready to run in any conditions, there are temperatures where it’s simply a better idea to move a workout inside or just sit in front of a fire with a cup of hot cocoa instead.
+While runners like to think of themselves as tough and ready to run in any conditions, there are temperatures when it’s simply a better idea to move a workout inside or just sit in front of a fire with a cup of hot cocoa instead.
 Even the best cold-weather running gear can’t protect against everything.

-Running when it’s freezing out can damage your lungs, especially if you’re working hard.
+Running when it’s well below freezing out can damage your lungs, especially if you’re working hard.
 If it’s below 17 degrees Fahrenheit, you’ll want to avoid breathing hard or gasping during your workout.
-It’s even more important to listen to your body during cold-weather runs, and if you feel your lungs getting irritated by the cold, you’ll want to stop and get warm as soon as possible.
+It’s important to listen to your body during cold-weather runs, and if you feel your lungs getting irritated by the cold, you’ll want to stop and get warm as soon as possible.

-Cold temperatures can also lead to frostbite, especially on bits of skin exposed to the elements.
+Cold temperatures can also cause frostbite, especially on bits of skin exposed to the elements.
 The speed at which frostbite occurs depends on the ambient temperature and wind chill.
 Keeping facial skin covered with some warm material can help reduce the chance of frostnip or frostbite and allow you to stay out in colder temperatures.
+Having a good pair of gloves like the Trailheads Convertible Zip Mitts can protect your fingers, one of the more common places to experience frostbite.

 You’ll also need to pay extra attention to keeping your joints warm when running in extreme cold.
-A good pair of insulated tights like the Gorewear R3 Thermo Tights can protect your knees from the elements and help warm your ankles and feet during the coldest of cold runs.
+A good pair of insulated tights, like the Gorewear R3 Thermo Tights, can protect your knees from the cold and help warm your ankles and feet during the coldest of runs.

 Read our science article on cold-weather running to learn more about staying safe while running in the cold.